 Key characteristics include:

-- Dynamic nature: consumer preferences evolve while economies cycle through phases.
+- Dynamic nature: Consumer preferences evolve while economies cycle through phases.

-- Interconnectedness: political decisions create immediate economic ripple effects.
+- Interconnectedness: Political decisions create immediate economic ripple effects.

-- Uncertainty: future market states remain difficult to predict with precision.
+- Uncertainty: Future market states remain difficult to predict with precision.

 Micro environment: 6 factors that directly shape your marketing

 The micro environment consists of players close to the organization that directly influence its ability to serve customers.
 Unlike macro forces, these factors can often be shaped through relationship management and strategic partnerships.
-Understanding them strengthens market positioning and operational effectiveness.

 1. Customer segments and behaviors